 She knows she’s made mistakes.
 She admits that she lied to obtain the post, and that her behavior toward the children wasn’t always ideal.
 She’s not innocent, by any means.
 But, she maintains, she’s not guilty—at least not of murder—but somebody is.

 Full of spellbinding menace and told in Ruth Ware’s signature suspenseful style, The Turn of the Key is an unputdownable thriller from the Agatha Christie of our time.

 Rowan answers an ad for a live-in nanny position.
 The position seems a little too perfect, but Rowan ignores the warning signs.
 After getting the job, Rowan experiences some unexplained and disturbing events in the home.
 Her time there is difficult, and Rowan admits she made mistakes.
 When one of the children dies, Rowan insists she is not the killer.

 Told from Rowan’s point of view in letters from prison to her attorney.
 Rowan attempts to explain everything that happened during her time with the family, and what led to her arrest.
 Strange events in the home, the creepy smart features of the house, and the behavior of the not-so-perfect children.
 Rowan is not a likable character, but she is realistic and evokes a little sympathy.

 I enjoy the atmosphere that Ruth Ware creates in her novels.
 She is a master at writing creepy and atmospheric psychological thrillers.
 The setting for The Turn of the Key is a remote smart home in the Scottish Highlands.
 The property is large and has a dark history.

-Slow-burning and eerie mystery.
+The Turn of the Key is a slow-burning and eerie psychological thriller.
 While there are some predictable things in the story, there are enough twists to keep it interesting.
-Fans of Ruth Ware are sure to enjoy this book.
+Fans of Ruth Ware are sure to enjoy The Turn of the Key.
 Creepy, unsettling, and atmospheric.